camunda/camunda-platform-get-started/README.md

 an email.
 This can be a task for you to extend the example and connect to a mail provider.

-The create the process we can use the desktop [Camunda Modeler] or the [Cloud Modeler].
+To create the process we can use the desktop [Camunda Modeler] or the [Cloud Modeler].

 ![Model Process](images/model-process.gif)

-The finished process can be found under [process/send-email.bpmn](process/send-email.bpmn).
+The finished process can be found at [process/send-email.bpmn](process/send-email.bpmn).

 ## Model the user task form